takoikatakotako/en.swiswiswift.com/content/post/2017-05-24/index.md

 +++
-title = "Igorでグラフの背景を白にする"
-url = "2017-05-24"
-date = "2017-05-24"
-description = "Igorでグラフの背景を白にする"
-tags = [
+title = "Setting the background of a graph to white in Igor" url = "2017-05-24" date = "2017-05-24" description = "Setting the background of a graph to white in Igor" tags = [
     "Igor",
 ]